Inimesh/CV/README.md

 - Test-Driven Development: Understanding the principles and practice of TDD, used as the basis for all projects undertaken at Makers with ≥ 80% coverage.
 - Best Practices: Object-Oriented Programming (SOLID) principles coupled with unit testing and documentation to write readable and concise modular code.
 - Web Technologies: MVC design patterns and single-page front-ends implemented in API building and full-stack applications.
-- Agile Methodologies: Project management and workflow practices, implementing diagramming, sprint planning, stand-ups and retros, and daily pair-programming.
+- Agile Methodologies: Project management and workflow practices, implementing diagramming, sprint planning, stand-ups, retros, and daily pair-programming.

 #### The University of Manchester (Sep 2015 - Jun 2019)
 *MChem Hons.
 Chemistry with International Study (1st)*